scylladb/sphinx-scylladb-theme/docs/source/github-pages.rst

 Setting up a custom domain
 --------------------------

-.. note:: You need access to the domain DNS configuration.
+.. note:: To set up a custom domain, you need access scylladb.com DNS configuration.

 Follow the next steps to set up a custom domain: